Car Rental Discounts and Information

 Orlando International Airport offers airline check-in services on level “R1” of the parking garages where rental cars are returned.
 The “A” Garage location is located on the west end and the “B” Garage location is on the east end (i.e. the ends nearest the entrance ramps).

 Off-airport car rental companies are just as numerous and offer courtesy shuttles from and to the airport.

 When reserving a car be aware that when you are quoted a “base rental car rate” it does not include rental coverages, sales taxes, airport taxes, airport/concession, vehicle license fees and miscellaneous surcharges that could boost the rate you are quoted an average of 25% or more.
 The following is a list of possible additional charges.

 - Additional Driver fee: If both spouses are planning on driving a rental car or any other qualified driver, you will need to pay this fee

 - Airport Surcharges: Airport authorities impose this fee for airport use even when rental car companies shuttle you to an off-airport site.

 - Drop-off fees: Refers to charges some rental companies impose for dropping a car off at a different location from where it was picked up.

 - Fuel charge: see Fuel Charges below

 - Mileage fees: A cents-per-mile charge or a flat fee when a driver exceeds the allotted free mileage cap.
-Look for unlimited mileage offers if you’ll be driving a great distance.

 - Underage Driver fee: These fees are applied when a driver is under the age of 25.